Bell had no known encounters with

 completed his advanced education and became a bright lawyer, marrying Katherine

-thereafter, about June of 1825, he moved farther southward -- to Mobile,
+Alabama soon afterward.
+About June of 1825, he moved to Mobile,

 Alabama.
 Finding a major fever epidemic, he set his course for the village